nrfconnect/sdk-nrfxlib/softdevice_controller/doc/isochronous_channels.rst

    The controller learns the initial sequence number, so there is no need to align the sequence number each time with the one that is returned when calling the HCI VS ISO Read TX Timestamp command.

    Pay special attention on the CIS peripheral side, because the timings of ISO are based on the central's clock.
-   This means that you need to account for drift between the central's and the peripheral's clocks for the generation of SDUs.
+   This means that you need to account for drift between the central's and the peripheral's clocks for the the generation of SDUs.
    To do this, use the HCI VS ISO Read TX Timestamp command.
    The command provides a timestamp corresponding to the last possible point in time that the previous SDU could have been provided.
    When combined with the SDU interval, this gives an indication of the last possible time when an SDU can be provided.